When you create rule associations, you can map the input and output fields of the data enhancement rule to the business entity fields.

 You can assign static values to input and output fields instead of mapping them to other fields.

 In some cases, you might want to assign a static value to an input field instead of retrieving the value from a field in a record.
 Also, you might want to assign a static value as the output instead of retrieving from the data provider output fields.
-For example, if you want to translate the English product description in a product record to French, you can assign English as the input value for the Language data provider field.
+For example, if you want to translate the product description in a product record from English to French, you can assign English as the input value for the Language data provider field.
 You can also assign French as the output value for the Language business entity field.

-•When you assign static values to the fields in a field group, ensure you map at least one field from the source field group to a field in the target field group.
+When you assign static values to the fields in a field group, you need to map at least one field from the source field group to a field in the target field group.
 You can’t assign static values to all fields in a field group.
 For example, you map the Address field group with the City and Country fields to the Address field group of the data provider.
 You can assign the static value US to the Country field, but you need to map the City field from the business entity field group to the City field of the data provider.

 The following image shows invalid assignments of static values to fields in a field group: